Contraction and Hourglass Persistence for Learning on Graphs, Simplices, and Cells

 However, many PH pipelines in graph learning rely on \emph{inclusion‑based filtrations} (``forward persistence'') \citep{pmlr-v97-rieck19a, pmlr-v119-hofer20b, immonen2023going, ballester2024expressivitypersistenthomologygraph, ying2024boostinggraphpoolingpersistent, ji2025graphpersistencegoesspectral, ji2025on}.
 This one-sided view can leave information on the table.
 For instance, a forward pass on graphs, \emph{cycles born can never die}; and while \emph{new connected components can appear} as vertices arrive.
 This is also undesirable from the perspective of \emph{metrizability}, as bottleneck distances can be ill-defined due to the presence of different number of permanent features.

-To resolve this, we draw our insights from topological \textit{contractions}, which offer the complementary picture to inclusions.
+To resolve this, we draw our insights from topological \textit{contractions}.
 Contractions have a wide variety of uses in the study of persistent homology.
 Discrete Morse theory \citep{FORMAN199890, Forman2002} uses the idea of simple contractions/collapses to simplify complexes.
 Contractions have since been used in many contexts to speed up PH calculations \citep{Dotko2013SIMPLIFICATIONOC, Botnan_2015, Boissonnat2016AnER, https://doi.org/10.4230/lipics.esa.2016.35, Dey2020, boissonnat2023strongcollapserandomsimplicial}.
-The PH literature also has ways to resolve the aforementioned metrizability problem, one of which being extended persistence \citep{10.1145/997817.997871, 10.5555/3115465.3115730} by considering both a forward and reverse pass on the input data.
+The PH literature also has ways to resolve the aforementioned metrizability problem, one of which being extended persistence \citep{10.1145/997817.997871, 10.5555/3115465.3115730,10363144, Turner2024} by considering both a forward and reverse pass on the input data.

 In this work, we study the PH of sequences of contractions (which we refer to as \textit{contraction homology} (CH)) for graph representation learning and their higher-order counterparts.
 While PH can be thought of as a \textit{time-forwarding process}, CH can be thought of as a \textit{time-reversing process} that operates by \emph{contracting} substructures.
 We then study a particular form of CH which we call \textit{backward persistence} (BH), defined by contracting a sequence of \textit{intermediate complexes}.
 We compare the expressivity of forward PH and backward PH and show that neither subsumes the other.